-The addition is located directly behind UREC (on the former site of the lower turf) which is now fenced in and closed to through-traffic.
-This phase of construction is expected be completed in December of 2015, at which point the new facilities are expected to be open for use starting in January of 2016.
+The addition is located directly behind UREC (on the former site of the lower turf).
+This part of the building will be open for use beginning at 4pm on January 10, 2016.
 The following facilities will be included in the new space:

 - Weight, Fitness & Cardio Spaces (These spaces will be approximately 2.5 times the size of the current space for these activities.
 The current fitness spaces will be renovated for other use.)

-- Five Group Fitness Studios (Two mind-body spaces, one group cycling space, and two general use spaces.
+- Six Group Fitness Studios (Two mind-body spaces, one group cycling space, and three general use spaces.
 The current studios will be renovated for other uses.)

 Spaces in Renovation

-The renovation phase of construction is expected to take place between January 2016 and Summer 2016.
+The renovation phase of construction is expected to take place between December 2015 and Summer 2016.
 As portions of the renovations are completed, they will be opened for use as soon as possible.
-The entire facility is expected to be complete and fully operational by Fall semester 2016.
+The entire facility is expected to be complete and fully operational by the start of the Fall 2016 Semester.
 The following facilities will be included in the renovated space:

-- Adventure Center with free-standing Climbing Wall, Bouldering Wall, Bicycle Repair Center, and Outdoor Equipment Check-Out (Planned for the current MAC Gym.)
+- Adventure Center with free-standing Climbing Wall, Bouldering Wall, instructional space, Bicycle Repair Center, and Outdoor Equipment Check-Out (Planned for the current MAC Gym.)

 - Demonstration Kitchen and Wellness Instruction Room (This dual purpose room is planned for the current Fitness Level 1.
 When the kitchen is not in use, a partition will be closed.)

-- Wellness Suite with Studios for: Massage, Personal Training, Assessment, small group fitness instruction and Athletic Training (Planned for the current Fitness 2 and Group Multipurpose Studio.)
+- Wellness Suite with Studios for Massage (2), Personal Training, Assessment, Small Group Exercise Instruction and an Athletic Training Room (Planned for the current Fitness 2 and Multipurpose Studio.)

-- Club Room (Instructional/meeting space for groups of up to 200 people.
+- Club Room (Instructional/meeting space equipped with latest technology for groups of up to 200 people.
 Planned for the second floor of the current MAC Gym.)

-- Universal Changing/Restrooms (3) – (Restroom/changing spaces for use by families with small children, people with disabilities or a caregiver, and trans* individuals, planned for the current Fitness 1.)
+- Universal Changing/Restrooms (3) – (Gender-neutral restroom/changing spaces planned for the current Fitness 1.)

 - Faculty and Staff Locker Rooms (Planned for the current Fitness 1.)

 - Wet/Dry Classroom (Aquatics and Safety instructional space for certification and educational courses.
 Planned for the current Fitness 1.)

-- Expanded D-Lot Parking (planned at old tennis court location by Duke Dog Alley and additional handicap-accessible parking will be added along Driver Drive.)
+- Parking (Expanded D-Lot parking planned at old tennis court location by Duke Dog Alley and additional handicap-accessible parking will be added along Driver Drive.)

 UREC is sensitive to the experience of current students while construction is underway.
 We have been working with construction managers to plan to minimize inconveniences and interruptions to facility availability.
-Participants can expect most spaces to remain open until the expansion opens.
-The Courtyard is now temporarily closed, and the Hydrotherapy Spa and Sauna, Wet Classroom, four lower outdoor Tennis Courts and Lower Turf are now permanently closed.
+Participants can expect most spaces to remain open.
 Participants seeking turf space and tennis courts for informal recreation are encouraged to visit University Park.
 Some other facilities will experience minor disruptions from time to time (including dust and noise, and some short periods of closure) but we will make every attempt to have service interruptions during times of low activity (breaks, weekends, and early mornings).